cloudbank-project/cbwebinar.github.io/index.md

 ---

-This webinar is brought to you by the Education Outreach and Training element of the [CloudBank](https://cloudbank.org) project.
+This webinar announcement / invite page is brought to you by the Education Outreach and Training element of the [CloudBank](https://cloudbank.org) project.
 Cloudbank is an NSF initiative to lower barrier-to-entry for researchers to use commercial cloud.
 Participating universities UCSD, UC Berkeley and University of Washington are working to streamline